porter-rachel/old_website/_pages/research.md

 - "Policy Facts or Partisan Friction?: Explaining Political Communication on America's Opioid Epidemic" [[Paper]](/files/porter_opioids.pdf)

-- "The Impact of Small Dollar Donations and Donors in Congressional Campaigns" *with Maggie MacDonald and Megan Brown* (Paper Available Upon Request)
+- "The Impact of Small Dollar Donations and Donors in Congressional Campaigns" *with Maggie MacDonald and Megan Brown* (Available Upon Request)

 ### Book Chapters